Next Intake: 10-14th December 2018

 The formal training is provided by Professor Don Baucom, Dr Michael Worrell, Professor Sarah Corrie and Dr Melanie Fischer.
 Professor Don Baucom, from the University of North Carolina, is a leading world expert on Behavioural Couples Therapy, who has been actively involved in developing theoretical, research and clinical approaches to couple-based interventions from a CBT perspective since 1976.

 Assessment is continuous throughout the programme and includes formal feedback on competence in both experiential practice and through formal evaluations of therapy recordings using a competence scale developed specifically to assess clinical competence in BCT.
 Trainees need to treat a minimum of 3 couples during the course of the 12 month programme.
+Trainees complete 3 case reports on their work with 3 different couples and also submit a clinical portfolio at the end of the programme.

 Participants undertaking the Course will be experienced CBT therapists.
 Additional selection criteria are that: